Giuseppe Garibaldi Trophy

 The Giuseppe Garibaldi Trophy (Trofeo Garibaldi; Trophée Garibaldi) is a rugby union trophy awarded to the winner of the annual Six Nations Championship match between France and Italy.

 The trophy, designed by French former international and professional sculptor Jean-Pierre Rives, was awarded for the first time on 3 February 2007 to France as part of the celebrations of the bicentenary of Giuseppe Garibaldi's birth.
-As of 2025, the trophy has been contested nineteen times, with France winning sixteen and Italy two.
+As of 2026, the trophy has been contested twenty times, with France winning seventeen and Italy two.

 Giuseppe Garibaldi

 Giuseppe Garibaldi was an Italian revolutionary born in 1807 in Nice (now in France, but then part of the Kingdom of Sardinia).
 One of the fathers of unified Italy, he was also a general in the French Army during the Franco-Prussian War in 1870.

 As part of the celebrations of the bicentenary of Garibaldi's birth it was decided by the Fédération Française de Rugby and the Federazione Italiana Rugby to create a trophy in his honour and have it awarded to the winner of the annual 6 Nations Championship's game between France and Italy.